 What can you do?

 Always check the email address the mail has come from.
 Fraudsters can fake the name of a sender, but they can’t completely fake the address.
 Have you received an email that looks like it came from mobiletopup.co.uk, but doesn’t use our normal email address?
 In that case, it’s most likely an email scam.
 Report it to us, if you want to.
 But please do not click on any links in the email.

 Ever received a call from Microsoft Tech Support?
 If you have, someone has tried to scam you.
 As detailed in their security blog, Microsoft never cold calls you about the security of your computer.
 This is an example of a phone scam.
 The fraudsters cold call you and pretend to be from a trusted organization.
 They can pretend to be Microsoft, mobiletopup.co.uk or even the police.
 Then they use a made-up excuse to ask you for personal information.
 That way they can steal your identity or make payments in your name.
 Another example is if you get a call from someone pretending to be from PayPal.
 They’ll say the need to verify your identity and to do that you need to buy a code from mobiletopup.co.uk. or recharge.com.
 This is a scam

 How to avoid it:

 Cold calls are very rare and bound to very strict rules.
-The easiest way to protect yourself against this type of scam is to never give out personal information to someone cold calling you.
+The easiest way to avoid scams on the phone is to never give out personal information to someone cold calling you.
 This is doubly true for banking or other payment details.
 Another good thing to keep in mind is that fraudsters can spoof caller IDs.
 Always verify who you’re talking to by hanging up and calling them back.